1979 Lincoln Continental Town Car

 Late-Seventies American luxury automobiles are a rare sight these days.
 Properly maintained examples like this beautiful Lincoln Town Car draw oohs and ahhs whenever they’re spotted.
 Large and impressive outside, the on-board experience of being transported in one of these luxurious automobiles really is like floating on a cloud.
 “They don’t make ’em like this anymore” is absolutely accurate.
 And it’s a perfect reason to steward this piece of history, and enjoy the great fun involved in arriving at any event in a chariot like this.

 More info: Listing has ended.
-Search on eBay for similar 1979 Lincoln Continental
+Click to search on eBay for similar 1979 Lincoln Continental (Affiliate link)

 Seller's other items: garage_kept_motors